theervilha/Extraction-product_contents/readme.md

-# Extraction - Portal da lu
+# Extraction - FAQs from Blog
-Content extraction from Portal da Lu, which comments on some products.
+Content extraction from a blog, which comments on some products.
 The data collected can be used for, e.g., modeling QnA.

 ## Installation
 [Install Python](https://www.python.org/downloads/)